gdela/socomo/readme.md

 </p>

 The actual _dependencies_ analyzed from the bytecode are represented as edges.
 The wider the edge, the stronger is the dependency between components.
-Click an edge to show details of the dependency
-- what classes and members from one component use which classes and members from the other component.
+Click an edge to show details of the dependency, i.e. see what classes and members from one component use which classes and members from the other component.

 When you hover over a component, blue edges show outgoing dependencies pointing to components used by the selected one, and brown edges show incoming dependencies from the components that use